Can You Take Sildenafil Daily? A Guide to Viagra Use

 Sildenafil works in the body by blocking an enzyme called phosphodiesterase-5 (PDE5).
 This enzyme regulates the production of a chemical called cyclic guanosine monophosphate (cGMP) by breaking it down. cGMP helps to relax the smooth muscle and blood vessels in the penis.
 By inhibiting the PDE5 enzyme, the levels of cGMP rise.
 As the blood vessels relax and widen, it improves blood flow to the penis and results in an erection.
 [1]

-How Much Sildenafil Can You Take a Day?
+How Often Can You Take Sildenafil?

 Sildenafil is available in 25mg, 50mg and 100mg oral film-coated tablets.
 The recommended dosage for treating erectile dysfunction is one Sildenafil 50mg tablet to be taken as needed, about 30 minutes to 1 hour before sexual activity.
 It should be swallowed whole with a glass of water.
 It is advised not to take more than one tablet of Sildenafil a day.
 [2] Taking more than one tablet will increase the risk of experiencing side effects.

-Taking Sildenafil may cause some side effects, although not everyone will experience them [3].
+Sildenafil may cause some side effects, although not everyone will experience them [3].

 Common Side Effects (affect more than 1 in 10 people):